isomerpages/moe-damaisec/index.md

       title: Announcements
       id: announcements
       announcement_items:
+        - title: 2026 Schedule of Assessment
+          date: 13 January 2026
+          announcement: Schedule of Assessments for Sec 1 - 5 have been uploaded for Term 1, in the link below.
+          link_text: Click here for the information!
+          link_url: /information/students/assessment-matters/
         - title: Release of the 2025 GCE O level Examination Results
           date: 07 January 2026
           announcement: Find out more information on the release of the GCE O Examination